-Monday - Saturday, 8:00 AM to 8:00 PM
+Tuesday - Saturday, 8:00 AM to 8:00 PM

 *Please note that in the case of an emergency, the Sugar House and Midvale Crisis Nurseries can be opened during non-operating hours if transportation to West Valley is not possible.

 Some of the factors that lead to abuse and neglect of children are when parents feel isolated, lack appropriate parenting skills, have unrealistic expectations for children, experience high economic stress, have more children than the parent is prepared to nurture, have children with developmental irregularities, or experience chronic illness.
 When one or more of these stressors are present, children often become targets for their parent's misdirected frustration, anger, and worry.
 Instead of acting out on their children, parents can take them to the safe, nurturing care of the FSC Crisis Nursery.

-Care at a FSC's Crisis Nursery is provided in renovated older homes with warm, homelike atmospheres, situated in quiet residential neighborhoods.
+Care at a FSC's Crisis Nursery is provided in renovated older homes with warm, home-like atmospheres, situated in quiet residential neighborhoods.
 Crisis intervention by the clinical staff is available 24 hours a day.
 Rotating shifts of houseparents, directed by a Crisis Nursery Director, provide 24 hour care.
 The nurseries do have scheduled closures, but they can be opened in the event of an emergency.